crustio/Crust-Grants-Program/applications/crato.md

 ### Team's experience
 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting code commits made by team members in past projects.
 For research-related grants, references to past publications and projects in a related domain are helpful.
-Lei, previously head of data science of a fortune 500 company and CEO of a couple of multi-nationa companies; Chao, previouly a SDE leader at Alibaba; Zihao, an experienced developer across multiple areas in blockchain field.
+Lei, previously head of data science of a fortune 500 company and CEO of a couple of multi-nationa companies; Chao, previouly a SDE leader at Alibaba

 ### Team Code Repos
 * https://github.com/cgpiao/nash-spa